Daniel Ménard: Affair with subordinate

 In late May 2010, shortly after his accidental discharge conviction, Ménard was accused of having an inappropriate sexual relationship with a subordinate, Master Corporal Bianka Langlois.
 The relationship began in Canada in 2008 and continued after they were deployed to Afghanistan, where it was reportedly an open secret among personnel in Kandahar.
 After Yon blogged about the affair in early 2010, military officials began an internal investigation, as Canadian military regulations forbid sexual relationships during active deployments.
 Evidence of the affair was discovered in the pair's emails, and they were questioned.
 Langlois admitted the relationship to investigators, although Ménard pressured her to delete her emails and recant.
 According to court documents, he "lied twice about the affair when confronted".

 Lieutenant General Marc Lessard, commander of Canada's military abroad, stripped Ménard of his command of Task Force Kandahar on May 30.
 It was the first time since World War II that a Canadian general had been dismissed on the battlefield.
 Vance resumed command shortly after Ménard's removal.

-Ménard was charged on July 12, 2010 with four counts: three from the National Defence Act relating to the inappropriate conduct and obstruction of justice, and one from the Criminal Code of Canada relating to obstruction of justice.
+Ménard was charged on July 12, 2010, with four counts: three from the National Defence Act relating to the inappropriate conduct and obstruction of justice, and one from the Criminal Code of Canada relating to obstruction of justice.
 Ménard was sent home to Canada and assigned a desk job in Ottawa.
 He resigned from the military effective December 2010.
 On July 21, 2011, he pled guilty to two counts relating to inappropriate conduct; the obstruction charges were dropped.
-He was fined $7,000 and demoted to the rank of corporal, although his resignation rendered the demotion symbolic.
+He was fined $7,000 and demoted to the rank of colonel, although his resignation rendered the demotion symbolic.
 The incident resulted in public debate in Canada about the Canadian military's rules about fraternization as well as workplace relationships in general.